-If you want to keep your vehicle in good shape, you have to maintain it regularly.
+If you want to keep your vehicle in good shape, you have to take preventative maintenance seriously.
 You certainly don’t want to be driving a clunky machine that can put you and others in harm’s way.

 Moreover, a properly maintained car retains its value.
 Indeed, even old-model cars can still fetch a high price tag if ever you want to resell in the future.

 As long as you repair or replace parts when necessary and get components from a trusted auto parts supplier, your car will run smoothly for years.
 Getting high-quality car parts is a must because they fit better, last longer, and are much safer.

 You should also have a regular car maintenance schedule.
 This way, you won’t get caught off-guard when something wrong does happen.

 The main thing you have to consider is that different parts of your vehicle will get worn or damaged at different times and intervals.

 Therefore, you have to know when to do routine checks for the most critical components.
 Here’s a simple car maintenance guide to know the best times to conduct inspections: